Syllabus Policies (2024):

 This center works to ensure that diversity, equity, and inclusion remains a focused core standard at MHU.
 The CDEI advocates, advises and promotes initiatives that foster an understanding and support of diversity, equity and inclusion among the students, staff and faculty of the MHU community.
 This is an understanding that recognizes that MHU students, staff and faculty have diverse backgrounds including but not limited to race, creed, color, sexual orientation, religion, and disability status.
 For more information, questions or concerns email the Director of CDEI Jonathan McCoy at jonathan_mccoy@mhu.edu

-The Mars Hill University Writing Center, located both online and in Renfro Library, offers free writing tutoring for all MHU students and can provide assistance at all stages of the writing process, from pre-writing to revising final drafts, on any writing assignment for any class!
+The Mars Hill University Writing Center, located both online and in Renfro Library, offers free writing tutoring for all MHU students and provides assistance at all stages of the writing process -- from brainstorming to thesis improvement to revising final drafts -- on any writing assignment for any class!
 To schedule a tutoring session, students should use the Penji scheduling system at this link:(web.penjiapp.com).
-We offer tutoring by appointment as well as drop-in tutoring on Zoom and in the Writing Center.
-Email flopez@mhu.edu or writingcenter@mhu.edu if you have trouble scheduling an appointment.
-Check out the Writing Center website at https://www.mhu.edu/current-students/student-services/writing-center/ for updated hours, FAQ's, and help!
+We offer tutoring by appointment as well as drop-in tutoring (no need for an appointment!) in the Writing Center during our open hours!
+Check out the Writing Center website at https://www.mhu.edu/current-students/student-services/writing-center/ for updated drop-in hours, FAQ's, and help!
+Email flopez@mhu.edu if you have trouble.
+Writing Center will be open for the fall 2024 semester starting September 8!

 Due to privacy concerns, students may not record (photography, audio, or video) any portion of the class meeting without prior permission from the course instructor.